Wolveric/Wolveric/README.md

 I'm Wolveric/Willow/Wolvie, an English Rust developer, and contributor and voluntary support for [YAGPDB](https://github.com/botlabs-gg/yagpdb).

+## Current Projects

+- None...

+I'm currently focused on looking for professional work, so I'm active primarily when contributing to YAGPDB.

 <!--
 **Wolveric/Wolveric** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.